 If you’re replacing a natural-gas-powered traditional water heater inside a utility closet to supply your whole house (with two bathrooms), look at our picks for the best natural gas and high-end tankless water heaters.

 On the other hand, if you want to invest in the best tankless water heater to install in your newly constructed house, we’ll point you straight to the top two options on our list.

-Continue to our detailed reviews to discover why these tankless water heaters earned a place in our buying guide for 2023.
+Continue to our detailed reviews to discover why these tankless water heaters earned a place in our buying guide.

 Rheem Performance Tankless Electric Water Heater

 After studying every leading tankless water heater available, we decided that Rheem’s premium line of tankless electric water heaters takes the top spot on our list.
 Rheem Performance Tankless Electric Water Heater models (you can select the right size for you) all feature easy-to-use controls with a digital display, allowing you to adjust the temperature by one degree at a time.
 They’re energy-efficient and come at a reasonable price point.